 For more information, contact Nancy Johns Price: (585) 428-8814 email@example.com.

 The Communications Bureau provides opportunities for college students to participate in such areas as journalism, television and radio production, graphic design, website administration, photography, and media relations.
 The Bureau also administers the City’s Freedom of Information function where interns can gain experience in government, records access, and law.

-The Rochester Police Department provides a variety of internship and volunteer opportunities for college students (highly motivated high school students may be considered) and others.
-Interns are assigned to specific units or officers, where they become a part of the team.
-Students are assigned clerical work to assist the officer and/or staff and may accompany the officer on rounds, attend meetings, and go on general ride-alongs.
-College credit may be available, depending on the student's school and the internship assignment.
+The Rochester Police Department has unpaid internship opportunities for college students (highly motivated high school students may be considered) and others.
+The number of internships is limited.
+Interns are assigned to specific units or officers, where they become part of a team.
+Students are assigned clerical work to assist the officer and/or staff.
+College credit may be available, depending on the student’s school and the internship assignment.

 Government, Politics, and Public Service

 The Office of the Mayor occasionally offers internships to area undergraduate students who are interested in urban affairs, government, and politics.
 These internships provide opportunities for students to gain exposure, in a professional work setting, to municipal government, community affairs, and politics.
 Opportunities are limited.
 If you are interested, please submit a letter of interest (including your expectations of the internship, your availability, and your specific areas of interest) and a resume to: Alinda Drury at email@example.com.